asanchez1987/jobcomp-elasticsearch/INSTALL.md

     JobCompType=jobcomp/elasticsearch
     JobCompLoc=http://localhost:9200

-Make sure that the ElasticSearch server is reachable from the Slurm controller host.
+Make sure that the ElasticSearch server is reachable from the SLURM controller host.

 All the jobs will be stored in the **slurm** index with type **jobcomp**